Author: Chelsey Blair

 Conniving computers, I thought, pushing the power button.
 The screen went black, but the power light turned orange instead of turning off.
 I jabbed the button, over and over.
 Dad had bought this laptop only a year ago.
 I knew he’d shelled out a lot for it, and the text-to-speech software I didn’t use.
 I didn’t want to have to bug him about a repair.
 I kept pressing.
-Nothing changed, until the train jolted forward and the whoosh of the brakes echoed through the car.
+Nothing changed, until the train jolted forward.
 The laptop slid away from me, hitting Jessica on the arm.

 “Watch it!” she snapped.
 I yanked it back toward me and jabbed the button again.
 Around me, people gathered their things and disappeared out the open door, Jessica among them.

 I finally shut the lid and slipped the unresponsive computer into my messenger bag.
-Through the window, I watched her leap down to the platform and lean against a pillar, waiting, but not happy about it.
 If I didn’t hurry, I’d have to find my way to the Manhattan University dorms on my own.

+I couldn’t ask for help.
 My duffel bag sat in the luggage rack of the New York train, taunting me from two feet out of my reach.
-Of course, I couldn’t ask for help getting it down.
-Other passengers’ eyes met mine for a split second each.
-If my voice box would cooperate for half a second, I could force the words excuse me out of my mouth and get one of them to grab it.
-No chance of that.
-I hadn’t spoken to a non-family member in eight years, and for the past eleven months my father had been my sole confidant.
+Other passengers eyes met mine for a split second each.
+If my voice box would cooperate for half a second, I could force the words excuse me out of my mouth and get one of them to lift it down.

 His expectant gaze made my stomach clench.
 Hadn’t he figured it out earlier?
 Now Jessica wasn’t around to take up the slack, I would have to watch his gaze turn puzzled, then disappointed, then resigned.
 Again.